patrykchojecki/patrykchojecki.github.io/_pages/cv.md

 ---

 {% include base_path %}
-Last updated on 6 January 2025 in Taipei, Taiwan 🇹🇼.
+Last updated on 28 March 2025 in Taipei, Taiwan 🇹🇼.

 ## Professional Profile

-Experienced Associate at Asia’s first Cell & Gene Therapy startup accelerator, specializing in venture development, fundraising, and cross-border market entry.
-Skilled in building strategic partnerships and empowering early-stage companies to achieve growth and global recognition.
-Combines a strong background in international relations with hands-on experience in driving innovation, making a valuable contribution to the venture capital ecosystem.
+Experienced Associate at Asia’s first cell & gene therapy startup accelerator, specializing in venture development, fundraising, and cross-border market entry.
+Proven track record in building strategic partnerships and guiding founders toward growth and global recognition.
+Deeply connected to Taiwan and Japan’s biotech ecosystems, bringing substantial value to the venture capital landscape.

 ---

 ## 👨‍💻 Work Experience

 ### 🇹🇼 08/2023 - Now | Research Associate at *CellTech Innovation Venture Studio*
-  * Joined as the **first hire**, playing a key role in establishing the company’s core processes and shaping its culture.
+  * Joined as the **first hire**, playing a key role in establishing core processes and shaping company culture.
-  * Worked directly with the CEO and partners to guide startups, providing strategic direction and connecting them to networks and financial resources across the APAC region.
+  * Collaborated closely with the CEO to guide biotech startups, providing strategic direction and connecting them to networks and financial resources across the APAC region.
-  * Supported early-stage startup founders in corporate/business development, fundraising, and marketing initiatives.
+  * Led the discovery and evaluation of over 200 early-stage and growth-stage biotech startups, identifying high-potential opportunities.
+  * Prepared investment reports and pitch books for cross-border deal opportunities, tailored to the buy-side.
+  * Developed industry insights and go-to-market strategies for international startups seeking early-stage funding.
-  * Organized pitch events, conferences, and symposiums in Taiwan and Japan, featuring industry leaders and investors
+  * Organized and managed pitch events, conferences, and symposiums in Taiwan and Japan.
-  * Forged multiple strategic international partnerships with key stakeholders, including startup founders, academic institutions, government agencies, investment firms, and industry players (CRO, CMO, CDMO).

 ### 🇹🇼 03/2022 - 07/2023 | Research Assistant at *Academia Sinica*
   * Collected data on quantitative projects encompassing all branches of the U.S. government.